Graduate Financial Aid

 Bryant University alumni applying for the 2023-2024 academic year are automatically considered for a tuition discount of up to 30% for on-campus programs.
 Specific scholarship amounts vary based on academic program.
 Please contact the Graduate Programs Office at email@example.com for additional information.

 School of Business Graduate Assistantships

 Graduate assistantships offered by the School of Business are based on academic merit.
-Graduate assistants typically work five to ten hours a week in a variety of academic and administrative departments doing research, program development, and project coordination in exchange for some level of tuition remission.
+Graduate assistants typically work ten hours a week in a variety of academic and administrative departments doing research, program development, and project coordination in exchange for some level of tuition remission.
 Applicants are automatically considered for assistantships upon admission to a School of Business graduate program.

 Physician Assistant Program

 Loan forgiveness may be available for physician assistants who qualify.
 Some programs in Rhode Island include the State of Rhode Island Department of Health – Health Professions Loan Repayment, and the Rhode Island Student Loan Authority – Primary Care Practitioner Loan Forgiveness Program.